kayleedirecto/N-Body-Solar-System-Simulation/README.md

 $v_{i+1} = v_{i + \frac{1}{2}} + {a_{i + 1}}\frac{\Delta t}{2}$

-To model the whole solar system and account for the interactions of the orbiting planet with the other 8 planets plus the sum, I summed the acceleration due to the gravitational force between the orbiting planet and each source mass.
+To model the whole solar system and account for the interactions of the orbiting planet with the other 7 planets plus the sun, I summed the acceleration due to the gravitational force between the orbiting planet and each source mass.

 ## The Results